 Are you a hardware or chip manufacturer?
 Would you like your product to be able to convert stereo to spatial audio in realtime on device?
 License VRX Audio algorithms to run in realtime on your smart headphones, tablets, phones, laptops, VR headsets or microprocessors.
 Our technoology is available as a SIMD optimised C++ library and as a set of CLI tools for Linux, Mac OS and Windows.
 Get in touch today to discuss licensing options.

-3D Audio broadly describes a class of spatial audio effects which allow for the realistic placement of sound sources anywhere within three-dimensional space, including behind, above or below the listener.
+Spatial Audio broadly describes a class of audio effects which allow for the realistic placement of sound sources anywhere within three-dimensional space, including behind, above or below the listener.
 This is not possible with normal stereo headphone listening which only allows for a sound source to be placed somewhere between your left and right ear.
 As a result, the sound always feels like it is coming from inside your head.
-3D audio overcomes this limitation and is already widely used in gaming and virtual reality.
-The principal benefits of 3D audio are externalisation, directionality, head tracking, immersion and realism.
+Spatial audio overcomes this limitation and is already widely used in gaming and virtual reality.
+The principal benefits of spatial audio are externalisation, directionality, head tracking, immersion and realism.

-Realism: 3D Audio experiences aim to sound as similar to real world listening scenarios as possible and have several benefits over stereo listening on headphones.
-For both film/tv and music, the principal benefits of 3D audio are externalisation, directionality, head tracking and realism.
+Realism: spatial audio experiences aim to sound as similar to real world listening scenarios as possible and have several benefits over stereo listening on headphones.
+For both film/tv and music, the principal benefits of spatial audio are externalisation, directionality, head tracking and realism.

 Premium Content: Fans love additional content such as remixes and alternate versions.
-A 3D Audio mix is a truely unique experience and a worthy addition as premium content to any release.
-Similarly, audiophiles seek out the most natural listening experiences and would appreciate the availability of a dedicated 3D audio mix when listening on headphones.
+A spatial audio mix is a truely unique experience and a worthy addition as premium content to any release.
+Similarly, audiophiles seek out the most natural listening experiences and would appreciate the availability of a dedicated spatial audio mix when listening on headphones.

 Promotional Benefit: There is great promotional benefit to releasing updated versions of existing content.
 Remastered albums and films are a great example of this.
 It often results in a flurry of promotional activity which creates renewed interest in the artist or film.